Week 2: Connect with your course

 Attending classes is an important aspect to understanding your course material, so if you don't make it to class, find out what you missed by asking your teachers or classmates, or catch up through the online recordings in LMS.

 Your lecturers, tutors and laboratory demonstrators are here to help you learn.
 Ask questions in class or make an appointment to see your teachers during their consultation times.
 Find an opportunity to ask staff about their research and that of their colleagues to get a sense of where your course may lead.

-If you're having second thoughts about your subjects or course, have a chat to your Subject Coordinator, a Careers Consultant or the ASK La Trobe team.
+If you're having second thoughts about your subjects or course, have a chat to your Subject Coordinator, a Careers adviser or the ASK La Trobe team.
 They can advise you on the outcomes for graduates in your course or on opportunities to transfer to another program.

 Things to do in your second week

 - Form a study group with some classmates and stay connected with them.

 - Read the staff profiles of your teaching staff to find out about their research interests:

 - College of the Arts, Social Sciences and Commerce